DenysMalanichev/Diet-manager/README.md

 ## How to install

-First, clone repo to your personal computer (this project can`t be deployed due to api restrctions) :
+First, clone repo to your personal computer:

 ```bash
 git clone -link